pran-7-5/eco_style/README.md

 schemes
 --------------------------------------------------------------------------------------------

 No need for capital and cities.
-5G and satellite internet is already here. disperse the crowd
+5G and satellite internet is already here. disperse the crowd ( new invention required : oneweb to 5G converter technology do not exist)

 wheat, rice, pulses can be bought only. rest grow on your own.